Howard Wiseman's scholarly publications on Arthurian and related topics

 Book Review: McCormack, Patrick: Albion – Three Novels of Arthurian Britain

 Howard M. Wiseman, The Heroic Age 12, Reviews (2009).
+Paper also available here, with updated url for the third novel.

 Traces of an Arthurian Source in Geoffrey of Monmouth's Historia?
 A critical analysis of Geoffrey Ashe's "historical abstract"

 Howard Wiseman, The Heroic Age 16, The Forum (2015).
+Paper also available here.

 Abstract: Geoffrey Ashe proposed that Geoffrey of Monmouth's account of Arthur's Gallic warfare and subsequent downfall is best explained as drawing upon a hypothetical "historical abstract" of the recorded deeds of Riothamus, king of the Britons, in c.
 470. Here I show that Ashe's argument fails even on its own terms, and suggest a more plausible hypothetical source that may have inspired certain aspects of Geoffrey of Monmouth's account.